-Raw and organic honey is an ingredient all too frequently used in Ayurvedic home remedies for hair fall and good reason.
+Raw and organic honey is an ingredient all too frequently used in Ayurvedic home remedies for hair fall and for good reason.

 Honey reduces infections and related hair loss.
 If used consistently over a longer period, honey can keep hair loss due to alopecia at bay for all your life.

 It can also be used with some other home remedy ingredients mentioned here as a complementary natural treatment for alopecia.

 How to use: Use honey by itself or mix it with equal quantities of either curd, lemon juice, or onion juice and apply it to the scalp.
 Wash it off after about 15 minutes.